robertschopf/robertschopf/README.md

 - UAT & cross‑functional collaboration

 ### 🛠 **My Toolkit:**
-- SQL for exploring and preparing data
+- SQL for digging into data
-- Python (Pandas) for cleaning, merging and modeling
+- Python (Pandas) for cleaning, merging and modelling
-- Tableau / Power BI for dashboards and reporting
+- Tableau / Power BI for dashboards
-- Process Mapping to understand how work actually flows
+- Process Mapping to understand how work really flows
-- Documentation & Requirements Engineering for clarity and alignment
+- Documentation & Requirements Engineering for clarity

 ---

 ### 📂 Selected Projects

 * **[Customer Segmentation & Loyalty Insights](https://github.com/robertschopf/masteryProject_traveltide)**
-  *Looked into customer behaviour and experimented with simple clustering logic to understand different engagement patterns.
+*Looked into customer behaviour and played around with simple clustering to understand different engagement patterns.
-Prepared the data using SQL and Python and built a small prototype that helped the marketing team test ideas around loyalty rewards.*
+Used SQL and Python to prep the data and built a small prototype the marketing team could test.*

 * **[Operational Dashboard for Management](https://github.com/robertschopf/unicorn_project)**
-  *Created a Power BI/Tableau dashboard that brings together KPIs from several systems.
+*Built a Power BI/Tableau dashboard that pulls KPIs from several systems.
-The goal was to give leadership a clearer view of segments, trends and operational bottlenecks.*
+The idea was to give leadership a clearer view of segments, trends and bottlenecks.*

 * **[Process Automation Prototype](https://github.com/robertschopf/supervised-machine-learning-project)**
 *Worked on a small classification model to support a manual workflow step.
-Tried out different approaches (including Random Forest) and documented the results so the operations team could evaluate the potential for automation.*
+Tried a few approaches (including Random Forest) and documented the results so the operations team could evaluate the potential.*

 ---